As an avid fan of four-wheelers, I'd like to share my knowledge on dirt bikes and ATVs.

 Generally speaking, gas-powered models classified as "youth ATVs" vary from 150 cc to 300 cc in size.

 1. Polaris Range 150 EFI

 A 4 stroke 150 cc engine with dual A-arm front suspension and overall width of 48 inches.
 The Polaris 150 EFI looks like a whole lot of fun that kids will certainly love to have a go on.
-You can check out the explainer video below, which also goes into maintenance and safety for a side by side.

 2. Polaris 170 EFI